 Advent calendars aren’t just for Christmas…not anymore!

 I found this idea on Pinterest from Stephanie Hanna and I loved it!
-I just knew I had to try to make one of our own.
+I just knew I had to try to make one for us.

 And here’s how I did it!